Fiona-T/pension-pal/TESTING.md

 - The Python code has been validated using [PEP8 online checker](http://pep8online.com/).
 Errors in relation to `line too long (86 > 79 characters)` were fixed.
 There are no validation errors in the sumitted code for custom Python code.
 Django standard files have not been amended in relation to line length errors.
 The [results of validation each python file can be viewed here](docs/code-validation/python-validation.pdf).

 ### Test Cases - user stories
+Note: testing of the user stories was carried out while each user story/feature was developed, to ensure acceptance criteria were met before the issue was closed.
+The below documents the user story testing that was completed at the end of the project.
 - [#1](https://github.com/Fiona-T/pension-pal/issues/1): As a visiting user, I can learn what the site is about, so I can decide whether to sign up to the site
     * Acceptance Criteria 1:  The first thing a user should see on entering the website is an image relevant to the topic and a tagline explaining exactly what the website is for
     * Acceptance Criteria 2: There should be a Learn More button here, which will link to more detailed information